 I’ve been pretty into waterfall hikes lately, especially since its been warming up in LA (I’m so sick of that 65° weather, way too cold).
 I decided to cross off yet another waterfall hike off my “hiking bucket list,” so here we are again folks.
 This time with none other then…you guessed it.
-Eaton Canyon in Pasadena.
+Eaton Canyon falls trail in Pasadena.

 Difficulty: Relatively Easy, Varied Terrain.